 Las Vegas’ 89138 is the trendiest zip code for baby boomers

 While the South continues to appeal to this cohort, claiming 9 of the top 20 zips in our list, zip codes in Western and Southwestern cities like Las Vegas, Austin, or Phoenix are starting to attract more and more seniors.
 In fact, zip 89138 on the west side of Las Vegas tops the list of trending zip codes for baby boomers, with the sharpest increase, 79% in just 5 years.
 Living in Las Vegas can be a smart choice for seniors as they get to enjoy not just sunny weather, but also a wide range of entertainment options, and that laissez-faire lifestyle that the area has to offer, without having to put a lot of money into housing and taxes.
 According to the latest Census data, close to 2,000 residents belonging to the baby-boomer generation called this area home, but given this rapid rate of increase, that number is bound to rise.

-The second trendiest boomer zip code is 78754 in Austin, with a 74% rise in boomer-aged residents.
+The second trendiest boomer zip code is 78754 in Austin, an important boomer location with a 74% rise in boomer-aged residents.
 Located on the Northeast side of town, within close proximity to two of the area’s largest parks, the zip is home to about 2,800 baby boomers and growing, according to the most recent Census reports.

-Third on our list and home to the Phoenix-Mesa Gateway Airport is zip 85212 with a 66% increase in baby boomers.
+Third on our list of trending boomer locations and home to the Phoenix-Mesa Gateway Airport is zip 85212 with a 66% increase in baby boomer population.
 The area’s relatively affordable housing costs, as well as the variety of leisure activities, make this zip code a top choice for almost 4,000 boomers.